Multi-Frequency Oscillation Estimates Arising in Pointwise Ergodic Theory: Introduction

-converges $\mu$-a.e.\ for all $f \in L^p(X), \ \frac{2d}{d+1} < p \leq \infty$. \end{theorem} The $L^{\infty}(X)$ result was established by Bourgain in \cite[\S 8]{B2}, but the more general formulation has remained unaddressed.
-While a detailed analysis of the Diophantine statistics of $P$ could potentially improve our range of convergence, the main feature of our proof is that it is completely agnostic to any arithmetic information concerning $P$, save for the presence of at least one irrational coefficient; but this is no loss of generality, as the converse case was (first) addressed by Bourgain in \cite{B0}.
+The main feature of our proof is that it is completely agnostic to any arithmetic information concerning $P$, save for the presence of at least one irrational coefficient; but this is no loss of generality, as the converse case was (first) addressed by Bourgain in \cite{B0}.

+After completing this paper, we were informed by M. Wierdl that Theorem \ref{t:main0} can be shown to hold for all polynomials in the full expected range, $1 < p \leq \infty$ for Lebesgue spaces, i.e.\ complete probability spaces that are isomorphic to the ordinary Lebesgue measure space $([0,1], dx)$, by applying more involved, higher-dimensional analysis, namely the main result of \cite{MST}, see also \cite{MT}; we provide the argument in an appendix below, which was generously shared to us by him.